umanitoba-cssa/constitution/Constitution.md

 ## Article 4e: Violations to Constitution
 When an executive or multiple executives violate(s) the article(s) in this constitution, the following disciplinary actions will come into effect:

 1. To avoid any conflict of interest, UMSU oversees any violations of constitutions.
 Every situation will be different and thus, UMSU will always have full oversight and discretion regarding what the verdict is, when the verdict takes place, and decide if disciplinary action is necessary.
-This is to guarantee a fair process and the well-being of students, the club, the overall campus community, and relevant stakeholders.
+This is to guarantee a fair process and the well-being of students, the club, the overall campus community, and relevant parties.
 UMSU will be responsible for explaining the violation and the possible repercussions.
 UMSU will also provide recommendations for how the club can move forward after the violation and consequences are settled.
 2. To maintain equity, the severity of repercussions will depend on the weight of the constitution violation and the specifics of the situation.
 UMSU will act as a neutral third party in assessing the infringement and will pass down an appropriate conclusion on the matter.
 This will be based on precedent and UMSU bylaw parameters.
-3. Depending on the severity of the violation, CSSA may lose our recognition status, club funding, services, benefits, be expelled from UMSU, and/or receive repercussions from relevant stakeholders.
-Individual executive(s) may be dismissed from their term in office, lose benefits, lose services, expelled from the club, and/or receive personal repercussions from relevant stakeholders.
-Relevant stakeholders most importantly include the University of Manitoba Administration.
+3. Depending on the severity of the violation, CSSA may lose our recognition status, club funding, services, benefits, be expelled from UMSU, and/or receive repercussions from relevant parties.
+Individual executive(s) may be dismissed from their term in office, lose benefits, lose services, expelled from the club, and/or receive personal repercussions from relevant parties. relevant parties most importantly include the University of Manitoba Administration.

 Please note that this is not an exhaustive list of disciplinary punishments as UMSU will have full discretion regarding the matter.